aswin-bijju/aswin-bijju/README.md

 ## Portfolio

-Applied MBA projects — each is a self-contained case study with models, data, and documentation.
+Applied projects from my MBA and venture work.
+Each is a self-contained case study with models, data, and documentation.

 ### Process & data